Daughter of Earth: Plot

 The novel begins in the 1890s with the Rogers family farming in Missouri.
 Though they are poor, Marie is unaware of this and enjoys her childhood for the most part.
-She does suffer physical abuse at the hands of her mother who believes that Marie lies.
+She does suffer physical abuse at the hands of her mother (Elly) who believes that Marie lies.
 Marie's parents’ marriage is not a happy one; Marie's father wishes to make more money by leaving the farm and moves the reluctant family in order to obtain work cutting wood.
 The family bounces back and forth between John Rogers's temporary jobs and life on the farm.

 Marie's Aunt Helen comes to live with the family and works doing laundry for wealthy women.
 As a working woman, she is respected on the same level as John Rogers.
 Marie attends school regularly and becomes one of the smartest in her class.
 When she attends the birthday party of one of the wealthier students, Marie is made aware of class difference.
 She sees that not everyone lives as she does, and she is humiliated.

 When John discovers Aunt Helen is working as a prostitute he kicks her out of the house.
 Elly and Marie are left to support the family when John leaves them again.
 Marie begins stealing to keep the family fed and clothed.

 John Rogers returns and the family moves to a mining camp.
 Annie, Marie's older sister, marries at the age of sixteen.
 Her husband is the former beau of Aunt Helen.
 Annie dies only a few years after this.
 Jim, one of the men who works for John, proposes marriage to Marie and she accepts.
 Marie is fifteen.
 John and Elly explain the implications of marriage to Marie, and she breaks off the engagement.
 Due to financial troubles, the family continues to move for work.

 As a teenager, Marie becomes a teacher and moves to New Mexico.
 A pen pal relationship begins between Marie and Robert Hampton.
 Marie admires him for his education and the success middle-class status affords him.
 Marie leaves her second teaching job when she discovers her mother is deathly ill and goes home to be with her as she dies.